 If you turn off the lights and eat by candlelight you will not only increase the romance level but also will keep their eyes diverted from your food which might not be as well presented as the food you can buy.

-If you add some romantic music then you are all ready for a lovely night.
-If you choose songs that you both like and have had meaning in your relationship it can really make the time even more special, move the furniture aside and dance like no one’s watching!
+If you add some romantic music to your thoughtful romantic dinner then you are all ready for a lovely night.
+Be sure to carefully choose songs that you both like and have had meaning in your relationship.
+A trip down memory lane can really make the time even more special, move the furniture aside and dance like no one’s watching!

 446 E. 29th St., Loveland, CO 80538